 All applicants for Career and Technical Education programs 450 hours or more, with the exception of Florida Law Enforcement Academy, take a state mandated TABE prior to enrollment.
 Applicants who have earned a standard State of Florida high school diploma, 2007 or later, or possess a documented A.A., A.S., A.A.S., B.A., or B.S. degree are exempt from this requirement.
-Documented successful completion of college-level remedial coursework may be used to meet TABE requirements.
+Documented successful completion of college-level remedial coursework and accepted standardized tests such as Postsecondary Education Readiness Test (PERT) or ACT may be used to meet TABE requirements.